sikachu/sprockets-redirect/README.md

 If you found any bug or would like to request a feature, please use Github's [issue tracker](https://github.com/sikachu/sprockets-redirect/issues) to report them.
 [Pull requests](https://github.com/sikachu/sprockets-redirect/pulls) are always welcomed if you also want to help me fix it.
 Please make sure to include a test to make sure that I don't break it in the future.

-Also, you should run `rake test_all` to run the test against multiple versions of Ruby.
-We're currently testing against Rails 3.1, 3.2 and 4.0
+Also, you should run `appraisal rake` to run the test against multiple versions of Ruby.
+We're currently testing against latest patch version of Rails 3.1, 3.2, 4.0, 4.1, 4.2, and 5.0.0 beta.

 License